OpenPegasus/OpenPegasusDocker/README.md

 "make build" : clones the current OpenPegasus project, starts a build and runs the pegasus tests against the built server.

-"make publish": perform all the above build tasks plus builds an smi-server image which is presently pushed to a private image registry.
+"make publish": perform all the above build tasks plus builds an wbem-server image which is presently pushed to a private image registry.

 The same build tasks can also be specified on the docker command line as shown below.